therealmarv/CastVideos-android/README.md

 ## Dependencies
 * CastCompanionLibrary-android: can be downloaded here at https://github.com/googlecast/CastCompanionLibrary-android
-* ShowcaseView: can be downloaded at https://github.com/amlcurran/ShowcaseView (see change list 1.2 for details)
+* Android Query library: can be downloaded at https://github.com/androidquery/androidquery

 ## Setup Instructions
 * Get a Chromecast device and set it up